Everybody Wants Thought Leadership Content. But How Do You Do It, Exactly?

 • Evaluate performance of [Brand] through [Framework]

-Just by applying that simple framework—and filling it with thoughtful, supported insights—Hiten Shah is able to “do thought leadership content” pretty much whenever he feels like it.
+Just by applying that simple framework — and filling it with thoughtful, supported insights — Hiten Shah is able to “do thought leadership content” pretty much whenever he feels like it.
 And, maybe, so could you.

 5. Data Storytelling

-In particular, let’s talk about proprietary data: data that your product has generated or that you have gone out and collected yourself.
+Data is an extremely potent engine for generating top-tier thought leadership content.
+In particular, proprietary data: data that your product has generated or that you have collected yourself.

 Screen Shot 2020-07-18 at 7.21.12 PM.png

-But don’t let that scare you away from considering data storytelling as a potential thought leadership angle for your content marketing.
 If you gather data about your audience and your industry and the way people engage with your product, you have the potential to turn that data into thought leadership content.

 Start small.
-Free yourself from feeling like data storytelling has to be backed by a massive store of data, and just surface some small insights from a survey or recent product test.
-And if you’re really and truly stumped, lean on third-party data.
-Proprietary is great, but it’s not essential.
+Free yourself from feeling like data storytelling has to be backed by a massive store of data and just surface some small insights from a survey or recent product test.
+And if you're really and truly stumped, lean on third-party data.
+Proprietary is great, but it's not essential.
 You can do sophisticated, high-level analysis with whatever data is at hand.

 Who Should Do Thought Leadership Content (And Who Shouldn’t)

-Credibility is important for all types of content marketing, but it’s doubly important when producing thought leadership content.
-Contrary to popular belief, credibility doesn’t come solely from experience; it comes from knowing what you can speak to authentically—and what you can’t.
+Credibility is important for all types of content marketing, but it's doubly important when producing thought leadership content.
+Contrary to popular belief, credibility doesn't come solely from experience; it comes from knowing what you can speak to authentically and what you can't.

 Client develops an earned secret by:Partner turns earned secret into thought leadership by: